Your centre of excellence for hip surgery in Bath

 - Blood test: to check if there are any signs of inflammation or infection that may be causing your symptoms.

 These additional tests won’t necessarily be required, and your consultant may want you to have additional tests that aren’t listed above.
 (Any tests will be thoroughly explained to you beforehand so that you know how the tests will be carried out and why they’re being done.)

 We know that having to wait for test results can be frustrating, so you will be pleased to know that we believe in giving you a quick, accurate diagnosis following your consultation.

-It should be noted that sometimes after this initial meeting your consultant may decide that surgery isn’t needed and that treatment can be by some other means (e.g. physiotherapy).
+It should be noted that sometimes after this initial consultation your consultant may decide that surgery isn’t right for you.
+Your consultant may recommend treatment such as physiotherapy to manage the condition.

-If it’s determined that surgery is required, your consultant will talk you through the process thoroughly and answer any questions or concerns you may have.
+If surgery is right for you, your consultant will talk you through the process and answer any questions or concerns you may have.
 We want you to be fully informed before any surgery.